Victoria Justice

 Victoria Justice (born February 19, 1993) is an American actress and singer.
 She rose to fame on Nickelodeon, playing Lola Martinez on the comedy drama series Zoey 101 (2005–2008) and Tori Vega on the sitcom Victorious (2010–2013).
 For these roles, she won a Bravo Otto, a Kids' Choice Award, and two Young Artist Awards.
 She also starred in the musical Spectacular!
 (2009) and the comedy horror film The Boy Who Cried Werewolf (2010) for the network.

 Justice began her music career recording songs for the soundtracks of her acting projects, including the Spectacular! soundtrack (2009).
 Her first commercial successes came with the Victorious soundtrack album and extended plays, all of which appeared on the Billboard 200.
 She then launched a solo career with Columbia Records and released her debut single "Gold" in 2013, but left the label that same year after reported creative differences.

 Justice led the MTV thriller television series Eye Candy (2015).
 Her film appearances include the romantic comedy The First Time (2012), the teen comedy Fun Size (2012), the comedy drama Naomi and Ely's No Kiss List (2015), the teen comedy The Outcasts (2017), the romance drama Trust (2021), the supernatural comedy Afterlife of the Party (2021), the romantic comedy A Perfect Pairing (2022), and the psychological thriller The Tutor (2023).
 After a seven-year hiatus from music, she made her comeback with the single "Treat Myself" (2020).

 Early life

 Victoria Justice is the daughter of Serene Reed and Zack Justice.
 Her father is of English, German, and Irish descent; her mother, originally from the Bronx, New York, is of Puerto Rican ancestry.

-At the age of ten, Justice and her family moved to Los Angeles, settling in Hollywood, California, in 2003.
+At the age of ten, Justice and her family moved to Los Angeles, California, settling in Hollywood.
 While filming Victorious, she attended Cleveland High School in Reseda, located in the San Fernando Valley of Los Angeles, before receiving her diploma through a home school program.